 The video walks the viewer through different aspects of how Purple builds mattresses in a fun, goofy way that makes the information easy to consume.
 That includes the fun, silly details, like Dhyey Acharya, Industrial Designer, switching up his tie game during his introduction.

-Overall, this video is full of information, but also character, personality, and creates a likability factor with the audience that is hard to ignore.
+Overall, this video is full of information, but also character and personality.
+This creates a likability factor with the audience that is hard to ignore.

 I’m an animal lover.
 Some would say a crazy cat lady.
 And I am always looking for ways to make my cat’s life better (even though she is the most spoiled animal on the planet).